Investing term

 A geographic grouping of equity exposure — US, developed-ex-US, emerging markets, etc.

-Region, in investing, is a geographic grouping of stock exposure — US, developed-ex-US, emerging markets, and so on.
-Spreading across regions diversifies away from any single country's fortunes, since no one market leads forever.
-A globally diversified portfolio deliberately holds several regions, accepting that some will lag in any given year so none can sink the whole.
+Region, in investing, is a geographic grouping of stock exposure — the US, developed markets outside the US, emerging markets, and so on.
+Spreading your equity exposure across regions diversifies away from any single country's fortunes, so a downturn or crisis in one part of the world doesn't sink your whole portfolio.

 For example